Nash-Git/newGitTest/README.md

 # newGitTest

 This is to test whether GitHub is working properly.
+The index.html file shows the use of few basic html tags and the use of .css file.